VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Dataset Construction

 \subsection{Protocol}

+Due to space limitations, we present a concise description of the protocol and annotation schema in the paper, while the full experimental protocol, survey instruments, intent definitions, and annotation guidelines are provided in the \textbf{repository}\footref{dataset_link}.
+Participant pool and number of trials were set to the largest feasible within our computational and personnel resource budget.

-Our data collection protocol\footnote{The protocol received ethics approval from the University of Toronto Research Ethics Board (REB).} proceeded in three steps: \begin{enumerate}[noitemsep, topsep=0pt] \item \textbf{Onboarding surveys:} All participants completed demographic forms and fashion entrance surveys, including a profile questionnaire and pre-ratings of 40 non-candidate items, which provided baseline preferences and served as user profiles, a feature rarely included in similar datasets.
+Our data collection protocol\footnote{The protocol received approval from the University of Toronto Research Ethics Board (\#00049065).} proceeded in three steps: \begin{enumerate}[noitemsep, topsep=0pt] \item \textbf{Onboarding surveys:} All participants completed demographic forms and fashion entrance surveys, including a profile questionnaire and pre-ratings of 40 non-candidate items, which provided baseline preferences and served as user profiles, a feature rarely included in similar datasets.
 (Desiderata 1, 2, 4).
-The complete details for all surveys are in the \texttt{surveys} folder of the supplementary material\footnoteref{dataset_link}. \item \textbf{Conversational trials:} In each of the six scenarios, the Seeker and Assistant discussed 12 candidate items, with the Assistant accessing full metadata and the Seeker seeing only images and the scenario description.
-Assistants were instructed not to use external resources and to elicit context through dialogue.
-Conversations continued until the Seeker indicated satisfaction with at least one item or rejected all options.
-(Desiderata 5).
-The complete details are in the \texttt{item\_ratings} subfolder of \vogue\!\footnoteref{dataset_link}. \item \textbf{Item rating surveys:} After each scenario, the Seeker provided ground-truth preference ratings of all 12 items on a 1 to 5 scale, while the Assistant attempted to predict these ratings.
+The complete details for all surveys are in the \texttt{surveys} folder of the supplementary material\footref{dataset_link}. \item \textbf{Conversational trials:} In each of the six scenarios, the Seeker and Assistant discussed 12 candidate items, with the Assistant accessing full metadata and the Seeker seeing only images and the scenario description.
+A web-based User Interface (UI) facilitated catalogue viewing, with corresponding Seeker and Assistant views (Fig.~\ref{fig:ui}).
+Assistants were instructed not to use other external resources and to elicit context through dialogue.
+Conversations continued until the Seeker indicated satisfaction with at least one item or rejected all options (Desiderata 5).
+The complete details are in the \texttt{item\_ratings} sub-folder of \vogue\!\footref{dataset_link}. \item \textbf{Post-conversation Surveys:} After each scenario, the Seeker provided ground-truth preference ratings of all 12 items on a 1 to 5 scale, while the Assistant attempted to predict these ratings.
 Participants were instructed to rate based on how likely they would be to purchase the item given the conversation and scenario, with 5 being “would purchase” and 1 being “would never purchase”.
 Neither party saw the other's ratings.
 Both parties also completed a short feedback survey on the perceived quality of that conversation.
-(Desiderata 3) \end{enumerate}
+Seekers additionally completed a 1-5 Likert scale survey of their satisfaction with the scenario and conversation.
+Survey questions are detailed in Tab.~\ref{tab:likert_list} (Desiderata 3). \end{enumerate}